🎉 Join our Discord server for chat support & discuss with other community members.

 Overview

-• Set headers at the MCP server level (recommended).
-These are automatically passed to each tool call.
+• Set headers at the MCP server level so they are automatically passed to each tool call.

 • Reference those headers inside a tool's Headers section using template variables like {{api-key}}.